Phani-TrainingPrograms/AITraining/README.md

 ```
 9. After all the questions are answered, ask the Chatbot to generate the required files.
 10. This shall update the tooling.py.
-11. Run the tooling.py in a separate terminal
+11. Run the tooling.py in a separate terminal.
 12. Using prompt_mcp.txt, ask the AntiGravity chatbot to review and implement.
 13. Run this prompt to allow Antigravity to modify the system_prompt to use the DB as the data source
     ```